 The reason for instituting an assessment plan into a program or curriculum is based on the need for overall improvement.
 Considering this goal, an assessment plan must be designed to address a particular set of learning outcomes.
-As described by the University of Central Florida, "behavioral and cognitive learning outcomes are given to highlight how Bloom's taxonomy can be incorporated into the larger-scale educational goals or guidelines" (1).
-At Bronx Community College (BCC), the hierarchical structure of Bloom's taxonomy is used as a guiding principle in the creation of appropriate and meaningful learning outcomes.
+As described by the University of Central Florida, "behavioral and cognitive learning outcomes are given to highlight how Blooms taxonomy can be incorporated into the larger-scale educational goals or guidelines (1)."
+At Bronx Community College (BCC), the hierarchical structure of Blooms taxonomy is used as a guiding principle in the creation of appropriate and meaningful learning outcomes.
 The Nuclear Medicine Technology (NMT) program at BCC executes various levels of assessment, with the intention of creating a continually evolving program based on its assessment findings.

-Program assessment happens at 2 levels.
-The first (and most frequent) level is to ensure the program is able to satisfy student-level outcomes (SLOs) set forth by the college and approved by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology (JRCNMT).
-The director of the NMT program and the college administration collaborate to determine which goals the program should target for assessment purposes.
-These outcomes are then clearly defined in the college's course catalog as well as in the individual course syllabi.
-The idea is to ensure that the students are aware of what is required of them and how they will be evaluated throughout the course as a formative assessment and ultimately, at the end of the course, as a summative measure.
-Generally speaking, and as a practice at BCC, these outcomes are accompanied by a rubric that acts not only as a metric for formative assessment for the instructor but also as a guide for student expectations.
+Program assessment happens at two levels.
+The first (and most frequent) are to make sure the program is able to satisfy student level outcomes (SLO's) set forth by the college and approved by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology (JRCNMT).
+The Director of the NMT program and the college administration collaborate to determine which goals the program should target for assessment purposes.
+These outcomes are then clearly defined in the colleges course catalog, as well as the individual course syllabi.
+The idea is to make sure the students are aware of what is required of them, and how they will be evaluated throughout the course as formative assessment, and ultimately at the end of the course as a summative measure.
+Generally speaking, and as a practice at BCC, these outcomes are accompanied by a rubric that acts not only as a metric for formative assessment for the instructor, but also as a guide for student expectations.

-The second level of assessment is a directive from the JRCNMT.
-In recent years, the JRCNMT has begun to foster a strong emphasis on assessment (at both the student and the program level).
-As part of this emphasis, the JRCNMT has established assessment standards that are reflected on several forms that are the basis of the assessment portion of both the required annual report and the larger self-study report.
+The second level of assessment is a directive from the (JRCNMT).
+In recent years, the JRCNMT has begun to foster a strong emphasis on assessment (at both the student and program level).
+As part of this emphasis, the JRCNMT has established assessment standards that are reflected on several forms that are the basis of the assessment portion of both the required annual report, and the larger self-study report.